-The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern such that it can continue to provide returns for shareholders and benefits for other stakeholders.
+The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern such that it can continue to pursue the exploration and development of its mineral property interests, while maintaining a flexible capital structure.
 The Company considers the items included in shareholders' equity as capital.
 The Company manages the capital structure and makes adjustment to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust its capital structure, the Company may issue new shares, sell assets to settle liabilities or return capital to its shareholders.
 The Company is not subject to any externally imposed capital requirements.
+There were no changes to the Company's approach to capital management during the year ended December 31, 2019.

-13. Segmented disclosures
+14. Segmented disclosures

 The Company has one operating segment, mineral exploration.
-All of the Company's exploration and evaluation assets are located in Perú and are disclosed in note 5.
+All of the Company's exploration and evaluation assets are located in Perú and are disclosed in Note 5.
 Property and equipment are distributed geographically as follows.

-2018 2017
+2019 2018

-Perú Canada \$ 7,462 4,758 \$ 36,434 14,556
+Perú Canada \$ 40,618 41,963

-\$ 12,220 \$ 50,990
+\$ 82,581 \$ 12,220

-14. Key management personnel compensation
+15. Key management personnel compensation

 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-Key management includes the Company's directors and members of the senior management group, and consisted of twelve individuals in 2018 and 2017.
+Key management includes the Company's directors and members of the senior management group, and consisted of eleven individuals in 2019 and 2018.